python/cpython/Doc/library/textwrap.rst

       was to always allow breaking hyphenated words.

-   :class:`TextWrapper` also provides two public methods, analogous to the module-level convenience functions:
+   :class:`TextWrapper` also provides some public methods, analogous to the module-level convenience functions:

    .. method:: wrap(text)